papampi/braiins-os/README.md

 ### Packages

-The standard LEDE menuconfig is used for firmware image configuration.
+The standard OpenWrt menuconfig is used for firmware image configuration.
 When some changes are detected, the difference in configuration is saved to the file specified in *YAML* configuration file under *build.config* attribute.

 ```bash